 The truly amazing thing that I have completely internalized now in my fourth sober year is that my life is NOT a performance and it doesn’t NEED to be.
 No one NEEDS me to be perfect and it’s just fine if I’m buck naked on that stage letting my imperfections show.

-But I didn’t know yet how to face my early evening world without my buffer, when I first put down the wine.
+But when I first stopped drinking I didn’t know yet how to face my early evening world without my buffer.

 But my kids were so happy to have me be truly present, NEVER drunk, NEVER vacant, NEVER gone behind unfocused eyes, that they were just fine with me moving to the safety of the bathtub and a book for a couple of weeks.

 That early sobriety vulnerability is long gone now.

 When I first stopped drinking there were rules I had to follow to protect my quit.
 Then, I could not risk going to the grocery after 2 pm, but now, I can shop anytime of day without worrying that a bottle or two of wine will find its way into my cart.